Twisted Feynman Integrals: from generating functions to spin-resummed post-Minkowskian dynamics: Introduction

 We propose to call such deformed Feynman integrals as \emph{twisted Feynman integrals},\footnote{Our usage of ``twisted'' is based on the geometric interpretation of the exponential deformation factor (originated from ``twisted gauge transformation'' of \rcite{GenSymGrav}).
 It should be clarified that this usage differs from that of ``twisted'' in the twisted-cohomology-based approaches to Feynman integrals; in the latter, ``twisted'' refers to the deformation of the cohomology differential $d \mapsto d + \omega \, \wedge$. } because this terminology better reflects the \emph{geometric structure} underlying the deformation.
 It is not uncommon in theoretical physics to find examples where the original algebraic idea is later found to have a geometrical understanding: supersymmetry and superspace~\cite{Wess:1974tw,Salam:1974yz}, modern numerical bootstrap and positive geometry~\cite{Rattazzi:2008pe,Arkani-Hamed:2018ign}, and integration-by-parts (IBP) relations and intersection theory~\cite{Chetyrkin:1981qh,Mastrolia:2018uzb}.
 Tensor integral generating functions and twisted Feynman integrals are the latest pair to join this long list of examples.

 This manuscript is organised as follows.
 We give an overview of various motivations for considering twisted Feynman integrals and explain the underlying geometric interpretation in sec.~\ref{sec:MOT}.
 Next, we provide a precise mathematical definition of twisted Feynman integrals in sec.~\ref{sec:DEF}, in both rigorous and intuitive ways via analogies with electric circuits in magnetic fields.
-We then return to the original algebraic context in sec.~\ref{sec:REP} and study the algebraic properties that distinguish twisted Feynman integrals from the original Feynman integrals, e.g., their values not being given by periods~\cite{Marcolli:2009zy} but rather by exponential periods, and the failure of the Baikov representation~\cite{Baikov:1996iu} in detecting their function space through leading singularities.
+We then return to the original algebraic context in sec.~\ref{sec:REP} and study the algebraic properties that distinguish twisted Feynman integrals from the original Feynman integrals, e.g., the breakdown of homogeneity and introduction of grading in Symanzik polynomials, the values of integrals not being given by periods~\cite{Marcolli:2009zy} but rather by exponential periods, and the function space not being captured by leading singularities computed through the Baikov representation~\cite{Baikov:1996iu}.
 We give concluding remarks in sec.~\ref{sec:SUM}.